murilloeng/Canvas/README.md

 Contact: [murillo.bento-santana@univ-amu.fr](mailto:murillo.bento-santana@univ-amu.fr)

+## Setup

+### Setup in Windows

+The MSVC C++ compiler is used for building and debugging.
+Be sure to have it [installed](https://visualstudio.microsoft.com/vs/community/) and [available](https://learn.microsoft.com/en-us/visualstudio/ide/reference/command-prompt-powershell?view=vs-2022) in the path.
+All used external libraries are packed with the code.

+Generate an executable (make.exe) that will be used to build the code: `win\make.bat`

+### Setup in Unix

+The [GNU C++](https://gcc.gnu.org/) compiler and the [GNU Make](https://www.gnu.org/software/make/) tool are used for the build.
+The [GNU GDB](https://www.sourceware.org/gdb/) debugger is used to debug the code.
+Be sure to have them installed by running the following commands:

+`sudo apt-get install g++`

+`sudo apt-get install gdb`

+`sudo apt-get install make`

+## Build and Run

+Build the debug version of the code: `make`

+Run the debug version of the code: `make run`

+Clean the debug version of the code: `make clean`

+To build, run or clean the release version, simply add the option `m=r` to the make commands above.

+## Debug

+### Debug in Windows

+Debug the code: `make debug`

+### Debug in Unix

+Debug the code: `gdb ./dist/debug/test.out`

 ## Objects

 A number of pre-defined objects (listed below) are defined for convenience.
 The user has also the possibility of creating its own objects, derived of the base class `canvas::objects::Object`.
 Objects can also be grouped via the base class `canvas::objects::Group`.